-For this Dukkah Tofu Salad, I wanted the Dukkah to be the main star of the dish.
-Not only do we use it to coat the Dukkah we also put some of it in with the Quinoa.
+For this Dukkah Salad, I wanted the dukkah to be the main star of the dish.
+Not only do we use it to coat the tofu we also put some of it in with the Quinoa.
 WOWieeee the flavour with that and a squeeze of some lemon juice is SPOT ON my friends!

 I use a small zip lock bag to coat the tofu pieces, you can seal it all on there and really move it around a bit to get good coverage on all of your tofu pieces.
 We are not going to bother putting it in the fridge after doing that unless we want to go to bed at midnight then we won’t get any beauty sleep.